How to Reset File Explorer Folder View in Windows 11

 Method 2Using Registry Editor

-If you can’t reset your File Explorer view using Folder Options, you can try the Registry Editor.
-This method involves making a small change in Windows’ system settings.
+If the standard Folder Options don’t reset your File Explorer view, you can use the Registry Editor for a more advanced fix.
+This method involves making a small, specific change within Windows’ system settings to restore folder view defaults.

 - Press Windows key + R, type regedit, and press Enter.